top of page

 F: Yes, my lord

-F: I most certainly will not my lord
+F: I most certainly will not, my lord

-B: Well - pull my nose
+B: Well then - pull my nose

 F: Oh - er - very well (winces and grabs B’s snout)

-B: Ouch! that settles it (whispers to F) - 'tis but my nerves - not my sanity - which are temporarily bewildered by our scatological friend
+B: Ouch!
+That settles it - (whispers to F) ‘tis but my nerves - not my sanity - which are temporarily bewildered by our scatological friend

 C: My Lord Byron!
-(B jumps) - over here! (points to sopha) - your sopha here - upholstered in a variety of passionless oatmealy hues - pray, look here now - the arrangement of the cushions and sewing basket bring to mind a saucy jaunt of mine in Gibraltar (arranges soft furnishings into a fort) - after we had anchored, I passed nearly the whole of each day in scrambling about on the back of the rock, among the monkeys (imitates monkey) - I am a match for them in climbing, but in hops and flying leaps they beat me hollow
+(B starts) - over here! (points to sopha) - your sopha here - upholstered in a variety of passionless oatmealy hues - pray, look here now - the arrangement of the cushions and empty cellarette bring to mind a saucy jaunt of mine in Gibraltar (arranges soft furnishings into a fort) - after we had anchored, I passed nearly the whole of each day in scrambling about on the back of the rock, among the monkeys (imitates monkey) - I am a match for them in climbing, but in hops and flying leaps they beat me hollow

-C: Pfft!! - William forbades all but the higher feelings and perfect renderings - believes genius must be flawless - (sulks) - I never get to tell of my scrapes, larks and disgraces - which is why my poesy takes ages!
+C: Pfft!! - William forbades all but the higher feelings and perfect renderings - believes genius must be flawless - (sulks) - I never get to tell of my scrapes, larks, and disgraces - which is why my poesy takes ages!

-B: Just so - Fletcher!!
+B: Your waistcoat? - Fletcher!!

 F: I shall not pull your nose again, my lord